-Located in Laguna Beach, California, our pristine, Ocean Front property offers our residents unparalleled comfort, tranquility, and quality care.
-Through a rigorous clinical program and the inspiration of a world-famous natural environment, Oceanfront Recovery helps you change your story, so you can change your life.
-Call us today for more information: 877.279.1777
+Located in Laguna Beach, California, our pristine property and facility at Oceanfront Recovery offer residents unparalleled comfort, tranquility, and quality care.
+Through a rigorous clinical program and the inspiration of a world-famous natural environment, Oceanfront Recovery helps you change your story so that you can change your life.
+Some of our treatment program options are:

 - Residential rehab